 New interconnection requests will be reviewed to determine if the proposed configuration will result in more than three, normally-closed source terminals into protected line sections.
 Additional breakers or new breaker stations will need to be added to limit the number of source terminals to three.
-In some cases, breakers many be operated normally open to limit the number of sources.
+In some cases, breakers may be operated normally open to limit the number of sources.
+DER interconnection flowing onto the transmission grid will need to be reviewed with GRE Substation Engineering to determine if the DER could act like a terminal.
+Generation interconnecting to the transmission grid will be considered a terminal.

 In addition, new three-terminal circuits will be reviewed to determine whether adequate relay protection exists in the proposed configuration.
 Resolution of potential relaying concerns can be accomplished by adding additional breaker protection or by opening the system.
 Also, any newly proposed transmission system topology should be analyzed for compliance with other portions of this planning criteria including, but not limited to, contingency analysis.